-There is a wide range of ways for businesses to use email marketing.
-Options include:
+There are many ways for businesses to use email marketing.
+Options include the following:

 - Newsletters: These are a quick way to keep your customers informed on any business news or upcoming promotions.
-These are sent on a recurring basis, such as every week or every month.
+Newsletters are sent on a recurring basis, such as every week or every month.

-- Promotional campaigns: These can be used to let customers know of upcoming sales.
-They can be sent in the days leading up to the sale, as well during the sale as a reminder for customers.
+- Promotional campaigns: These can be used to let customers know about upcoming sales.
+They can be sent in the days leading up to the sale, as well during the sale, as a reminder for customers.

 - Invitation emails: These keep clients up-to-date on upcoming special events.
-These can be sent weeks or days before an event occurs as a way to encourage a customer to attend.
+Invitation emails can be sent weeks or days before an event occurs as a way to encourage a customer to attend.

 - Catalog emails: These are sent out to highlight a specific product or service.
 The entire email is focused on that single item.

-- Lead nurturing emails: These are designed to keep your brand top-of-mind for a prospective client.
-They are sent out regularly until a potential customer is converted into a paying customer.
+- Lead-nurturing emails: These are designed to keep your brand top-of-mind for a prospective client.
+They are sent out regularly until a potential customer is converted into a paying customers.

-- Survey email: These are sent as a way to learn more about customer and client needs and wants.
+- Survey emails: These are sent as a way to learn more about your customers' needs and wants.